Manahil2005/Excel-Worksheet_to_Specific-Format-Word-Doc/README.md

 python3 watch_and_generate.py --dir "/path/to/your/SPI folder"
 ```

-This doesn't care what the `.xlsx` file is named — it opens each changed
+This doesn't care what the `.xlsx` file is named, it opens each changed
 workbook, reads the report date from the `Impact Combined` sheet, and names
 the output accordingly.
 Files that don't look like SPI worksheets (no
 matching sheet/row) are skipped automatically.
 Leave it running and stop it